hhj8683/tc_ble_mesh/tc_ble_mesh_v4.1.0.1_Patch/patch_note.md

 ### Dependency Updates

 * telink_b85m_ble_single_connection_sdk_v3.4.1
-* mesh ble library commit log: SHA-1: 8de37a59a75f858e9bb6084d26c8ff14c184181c
+* mesh ble library commit log: SHA-1: 255cfb89e163649bd35ea77414392a77ca509503

 ### Bug Fixes

-* fix the issue of long sleep mode for the switch.
+* Fix the long sleep time setting issue of mesh_switch in switch_check_and_enter_sleep().
-* fix the problem of starting and rebooting.
+* Fix the incorrect reboot time issue caused by the start_reboot() introduced in Patch_0002.
-* fix the issue with the stability detection of the B87 PLL.
+* The B87 PLL stability check criterion has been changed from a single detection to three consecutive detections.

 ### Features